Jaskirat314276/DEMAND-ANALYSIS-ARIMA/README.md

 [![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)](#)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](#)

-> This repository walks through a practical implementation of **ARIMA** and **Seasonal ARIMA (SARIMA)** models to forecast monthly champagne sales (1964–1972).
+> This repository walks through a practical implementation of **ARIMA** and **Seasonal ARIMA (SARIMA)** models to forecast monthly champagne demand (1964–1972).
 It covers the complete workflow—from preparing the dataset to choosing the right model and generating reliable 24‑month forecasts.

 # Highlights